What To Do If Medicaid Benefits Are Terminated

 An unmarried Medicaid recipient is receiving community Medicaid benefits under Global Options.
 He lives in a house owned by his brother, who leaves him "everything" under his Will.
 The brother dies.
 What happens next?

-A married Medicaid recipient who has been separated from her spouse for a long time is receiving community Medicaid benefits under Global Options.
+A married Medicaid recipient who has been separated from her spouse for a long time is receiving community Medicaid benefits under MLTSS.
 Now the spouse files for divorce and may have to pay alimony or provide assets under a property settlement.
 What happens next?

 The attorneys at Fink Rosner Ershow-Levenberg have extensive experience representing clients in cases like these where there is an imminent termination of Medicaid benefits.
 Many strategies are available to deal with those situations and avoid such catastrophic consequences.